Tarikko-ScetayhChan/gentoo-installation-scripts/README.md

-#  gentoo-installation-scripts - as its name implies
+#  gentoo-installation-scripts - Installation scripts for Gentoo